Environmentalists slam Interior chief Zinke over Yellowstone chief's ouster

 REVIEW OF MONUMENTS

-Zinke, a former Montana congressman, sparked controversy last year after reviewing more than two dozen national parks and protected areas, indicating some could be scaled back to allow for more hunting and fishing, as economic development.
+Zinke, a former Montana congressman, sparked controversy last year after reviewing more than two dozen national monuments, indicating some could be scaled back to allow for more hunting and fishing as economic development.

 The review has cheered energy, mining, ranching and timber advocates but has drawn widespread criticism and threats of lawsuits from conservation groups and the outdoor recreation industry.